lambdaclass/ethrex-l2-contracts-kit/examples/uniswap/README.md

 cd universal-router-sdk
 ```

-Update the router constant at `src/utils/constants.ts` with the new router address
+Update the router constant at `src/utils/constants.ts` with the new router address.
+Here is needed node <= 18

 ```shell
 yarn install